gravitational/teleport/build.assets/tooling/cmd/resource-ref-generator/README.md

 ### Editing source files

-The reference generator indicates in the documentation it produces which Go source files it used for each reference entry.
+The resource reference indicates which Go source files the reference generator used for each entry.
 The generator is only aware of Go source files, not protobuf message definitions.

 If a source file is based on a protobuf message definition, edit the message definition first, then run: